aws-samples/eks-workshop/content/beginner/170_statefulset/configmap.md

 cat ~/environment/templates/mysql-configmap.yml
 ```

-The `ConfigMap` stores master.cnf, slave.cnf and passes them when initializing master and slave pods defined in StatefulSet:
+The `ConfigMap` stores master.cnf, slave.cnf and passes them when initializing leader and follower pods defined in StatefulSet:
-* **master.cnf** is for the MySQL master pod which has binary log option (log-bin) to provides a record of the data changes to be sent to slave servers.
+* **master.cnf** is for the MySQL leader pod which has binary log option (log-bin) to provides a record of the data changes to be sent to follower servers.
-* **slave.cnf** is for slave pods which have super-read-only option.
+* **slave.cnf** is for follower pods which have super-read-only option.
 {{< output >}}
 apiVersion: v1
 kind: ConfigMap